 Furthermore, you can estimate the loss in pressure due to friction using the specific weight of water in the

 advanced mode of our tool, meaning this pipe friction calculator can find the pressure drop in a water pipe system.
 Common examples of water pipe systems are the water supply to your kitchen, the sprinkler system on the roof, water in a fire hose and a piping system to fill your swimming pool.
-The water flow in the mentioned systems have varied efficiency and pressure output depending on factors like friction due to the pipe's material.
-Every material contributions differently to friction loss, e.g., friction loss in a fire hose will vary from friction loss in pipe fittings.
+The water flow in the mentioned systems has varied efficiency and pressure output depending on factors like friction due to the pipe's material.
+Every material contributes differently to friction loss, e.g., friction loss in a fire hose will vary from friction loss in pipe fittings.
 We will find out in the subsequent sections about the variation in friction head loss pressure due to a change in material.

 What is friction loss?

 When a fluid passes through a conduit or pipe, the roughness of the internal pipe walls and the fluid's viscosity affects the fluid flow, causing a loss in energy or pressure.
 This pressure loss affects the efficiency of pumping machines, as well as the output at the outlet.
 Engineers estimate this loss based on the pipes used in the system to get the desired water flow energy output.